googleapis/python-pubsub/README.rst

 Install this library in a `virtualenv`_ using pip. `virtualenv`_ is a tool to create isolated Python environments.
-The basic problem it addresses is one of dependencies and versions, and indirectly permissions.
+The basic problem it addresses is one of dependencies and versions and indirect permissions.

 With `virtualenv`_, it's possible to install this library without needing system install permissions, and without clashing with the installed system